How to Optimize Your Website for SEO Purposes

 google analytics plugin

 Get the “UA code” from your Google Analytics account.
 To test if visitor tracking works, go to Google Analytics -> REAL-TIME -> Overview.
-Open a “New incognito window” (Google Chrome), “New InPrivate window” (Microsoft Edge) or “New Private Window” (Mozilla Firefox), and then open your website URL.
+Open a “New incognito window” (Google Chrome), “New InPrivate window” (Microsoft Edge), or “New Private Window” (Mozilla Firefox), and open your website URL.
 You should see a new visitor on your site after a few seconds.

 google analytics real time traffic